Mann-E/Mann-E-Flux/README.md

 ### Difference Between Proprietary (Quality/Anime) and Flux versions

+_Quality_ and _Anime_ versions are a little older than Flux version actually, but since we adopted the new architecture, we decided to rebuild these models to have a more unified infrastructure in our hands.
+Also it is important to note that both of these models are made to support some midjourney-like behavior (such as `--sref` or other flags you're using with midjourney.) and the flux version, is not like that.

+### Outputs of three models

 ## Characteristics of The Model

 The model is mostly like your regular FLUX-1[Dev] model, with these differences: